 See more In-depth

 - Frequently asked questions.
-Labor, delivery, and postpartum care FAQ004.
 How to tell when labor begins.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq004.pdf?dmc=1&ts=20130319T1126253346.
-Accessed March 19, 2013.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/how-to-tell-when-labor-begins.
+Accessed Nov.
+2, 2021.

 - American College of Obstetricians and Gynecologists.
-Your Pregnancy and Childbirth Month to Month.
-5th ed.
-Washington, D.C.: American College of Obstetricians and Gynecologists; 2010:13.
+Labor and delivery.
+In: Your Pregnancy and Childbirth Month to Month.
+Kindle edition.
+7th ed.
+American College of Obstetricians and Gynecologists; 2021.
+Accessed Nov.
+2, 2021.

 - Cunningham FG, et al. Physiology of labor.
 In: Williams Obstetrics.
 25th ed.
 McGraw Hill; 2018. https://www.accessmedicine.com.
 Accessed Nov.
 2, 2021.